OUR THERAPIES

 • Have a hard time getting along with other people

-ASD (Autism Spectrum Disorder) is a neurodevelopmental condition that approximately one percent of the population.
-The cause of this condition has not been discovered yet and, it is under research nowadays.
+ASD (Autism Spectrum Disorder) is a neurodevelopmental condition that affects approximately one 1% of the population.
+The cause of this condition has not been discovered yet, and it is under research nowadays.
 Scientists believe that ASD is caused by a combination of factors.

 People with ASD might have a wide range of abilities.
-Some persons with ASD, for example, may have strong communication skills while others are nonverbal.
-Some persons with ASD require a lot of assistance in their daily life, while others can work and live independently.
+Some people with ASD, for example, may have strong communication skills, while others are nonverbal.
+Some people with ASD require a lot of assistance in their daily life, while others can work and live independently.

-• Frequently misplacing items in your home and asking the same questions
+• Often misplacing items or asking the same questions repeatedly

 What Is Dyslexia?